maswindo/GenAIAssistant/Joe_Documentation/README.md

 **Design**
 A mix of hard coded analytic algorithms to derive insights, data sourcing from API's, and tools for AI to derive statistical analyses of its own.
 **Plans**
-Will create
-**Notes**
-Currently only planning and hypothesis
+Could provide more detailed information, requires more connections to good data sources/APIs **Notes**
+None

-## Insights - Insights.py
+## Insights - pages/Insights.py
 **APIs Added**
 None
 **Libraries Added:**